Robust, Expressive, and Quantitative Linear Temporal Logics: Pick any Two for Free (full version): Conclusion

-Another serious shortcoming of $\ltl$ (and $\ldl$) is its inability to adequately express timing bounds.
-For example, consider the specification \myquot{every request~$q$ is eventually answered by a response~$p$}, which is expressed in $\ltl$ as $\Box (q \rightarrow \Diamond p)$.
-It is satisfied, even if the waiting time between requests~$q$ and responses~$p$ diverges to infinity, although such a behavior is typically undesired.
-Again, a long line of research has addressed this second shortcoming of $\ltl$~\cite{AlurEtessamiLaTorrePeled01,FaymonvilleZimmermann17,Koymans90,KupfermanPitermanVardi09,Zimmermann18}.
-The most basic one is $\prompt$~\cite{KupfermanPitermanVardi09}, which adds the prompt-eventually operator~$\Diamondprompt$ to $\ltl$.
 The semantics is now defined with an additional parameter~$k$, which bounds the scope of $\Diamondprompt$: $\Box (q \rightarrow \Diamondprompt p)$ requires every request~$q$ to be answered within $k$ steps, when evaluated with respect to $k$.
-The resulting logic is a quantitative one: either one quantifies the parameter~$k$ existentially and obtains a boundedness problem, e.g., \myquot{is there a bound~$k$ such that every request can be answered within $k$ steps}, or one even aims to determine the optimal bound~$k$.
+The resulting logic is a quantitative one: either one quantifies the parameter~$k$ existentially and obtains a boundedness problem, e.g., \myquot{does there exist a bound~$k$ such that every request can be answered within $k$ steps}, or one even aims to determine the optimal bound~$k$.
 Again, $\prompt$ retains the desirable properties of $\ltl$, i.e., the exponential compilation property as well as intuitive syntax and semantics.
 Furthermore, $\prompt$ captures the technical core of the alternatives cited above, e.g., decision problems for the more general logic~$\pltl$~\cite{AlurEtessamiLaTorrePeled01} can be reduced to those for $\prompt$.
 For these reasons, we study $\prompt$ in this work.

 Finally, a third line of extensions of $\ltl$ is concerned with the concept of robustness, which is much harder to formalize.
 This is reflected by a multitude of incomparable notions of robustness in verification~\cite{DBLP:conf/cav/BloemCGHJ10,DallalNeiderTabuada16,DBLP:conf/formats/DonzeM10,DBLP:conf/acsd/DoyenHLN10,DBLP:journals/tcs/FainekosP09,DBLP:conf/rtss/MajumdarS09,NeiderWeinertZimmermann18,DBLP:journals/tac/TabuadaCRM14,TabuadaNeider16}.
 Here, we are interested in robust $\ltl$ ($\text{r}\ltl$)~\cite{TabuadaNeider16}, which equips $\ltl$ with a five-valued semantics that captures different degrees of violations of universal specifications.
 As an example, consider the specification \myquot{if property $\varphi$ always holds true, then property $\psi$ also always holds true}, which is expressed in $\ltl$ as $\Box \varphi \rightarrow \Box \psi$ and is typical for systems that have to interact with an antagonistic environment.
 In classical semantics, the whole formula is satisfied as soon as the assumption~$\varphi$ is violated once, even if the guarantee~$\psi$ is violated as well.
 By contrast, the semantics of robust $\ltl$ ensures that the degree of the violation of $\Box \psi$ is always proportional to the degree of the violation of $\Box \varphi$.
 To this end, the degree of a violation of a property $\Box \varphi$ is expressed by five different truth values: either $\varphi$ always holds, or $\varphi$ is violated only finitely often, violated infinitely often, violated almost always, or violated always.
 Again, robust $\ltl$ has the exponential compilation property and an intuitive syntax (though its semantics is more intricate).
 In this work, we consider robust $\ltl$, as it is the first logic that intrinsically captures the notion of robustness in $\ltl$.
 In particular, formulas of robust $\ltl$ are evaluated over traces with Boolean truth values for atomic propositions and do not require non-Boolean assignments, which are often hard to determine in real-life applications.